DataDog/apps/README.md

 # Datadog Apps

+**Note**: Datadog Apps is deprecated.
+If you're a previous Apps beta user, you can continue to use the information in this repo to manage your existing apps.

 Datadog Apps allow third party developers to extend the native functionality offered by Datadog.
 This initiative is in a private beta release, please contact Datadog support to request access.

 ## Documentation